 ECSS-E-ST-32-02_0260238

-The failure mode shall be demonstrated by test on full-scale article according to the requirements developed per clauses 5.3.1, 5.3.4 and 5.3.5
+The LBB failure mode shall be demonstrated by test using a method agreed with the customer.

-.
+Experience with non-metallic lined COPC is limited, and LBB failure mode demonstration according to 5.3 can be difficult or not relevant (see also e and f below).
+No definite requirements are therefore provided in this standard on whether and how to apply clause 5.3, and specifically 5.3.4 (Demonstration of LBB by test using full-scale article).

 ECSS-E-ST-32-02_0260239

 The liner of the COPC shall exhibit a LBB failure mode.

+The fulfilment of this requirement is sometimes possible without LBB analysis or test per 5.3, for liners that do not experience significant load when compared to the overwrap.
+Example: thermoplastic liner, see e.g. AIAA G-082.

 ECSS-E-ST-32-02_0260457

-When the non-metallic liner of the COPC remains in compression up to MDP and flaws do not propagate during the LBB test, the flaws pre-fabricated in the liner of the LBB full-scale specimen may be through cracks.
+When the non-metallic liner of the COPC remains in compression up to MDP and surface flaws do not propagate during the LBB test, the flaws pre-fabricated in the liner of the LBB full-scale specimen may be through cracks.

 ECSS-E-ST-32-02_0260241

-‘Safe life item’ demonstration shall be performed in conformance with ECSS-E-ST-32-01:
+‘Safe life item’ demonstration of the liner shall be performed in conformance with ECSS-E-ST-32-01:

 by test for non-metallic items;